-- A. Student computers have a variety of programs to help you with information.
+- Student computers have a variety of programs to help you locate information.
 You can use the online catalog or OPAC to find books in our library.
-Other online resources, including Power Library, can be used for research.
-Students are instructed regarding the use of these programs and any questions or problems should be directed to the librarian. - B. Illegally accessing, altering, damaging or the destruction of any computer system, network, software program, or database is unlawful and the appropriate referrals will be carried out for disciplinary action which may include restitution being paid to the District for any damage and/or costs incurred as a result of the act. - C. Internet Use: You must have written permission from a parent or guardian to access the Internet in the library (on file in the office).
-You must get a pink research pass from your subject teacher.
-You will lose your Internet privileges if you are surfing the net without permission. - D. Printing: You are permitted to print one (1) copy of an article to take with you if needed.
-See the librarian if you only need part of an article or if the article is very large.
-If you make many copies of the same article you may be charged for the wasted paper.
-Please report computer or printer problems to the librarian immediately.
-Do not try to fix printer problems or computer problems yourself. - E. Illegally accessing, altering, damaging, or destroying any computer system, network, software program, or database is unlawful, and the appropriate referrals will be carried out for disciplinary action.
-This may include restitution being paid to the district for any damage and/or costs incurred as a result of the act.
+Other online resources, including Power Library, can be used for research. - Illegally accessing, altering, damaging or the destruction of any computer system, network, software program, or database is unlawful.
+Appropriate referrals will be carried out for disciplinary action which may include restitution for any damage and/or costs incurred as a result of the act. - Internet Use: You must have written permission from a parent or guardian to access the Internet in the library (on file in the office).
+You will lose your Internet privileges if you violate school policy. - Printing: Students are permitted to print one (1) copy of an article.
+Students are to report library computer or printer problems to the librarian immediately.
+Do not try to fix printer problems or computer problems.